Abu Musab al-Zarqawi: 2003–2006: Terrorist activities in and around Iraq

-U.S. chasing Zarqawi, 2003–2006
+U.S. chasing al-Zarqawi, 2003–2006

-The Bush Administration in February 2003 in the U.N.
-Security Council used Zarqawi's alleged presence in Iraq as a part of the justification for the March 2003 invasion of Iraq.

-On December 17, 2004, the U.S. State Department added Zarqawi and the Jama'at al-Tawhid wal-Jihad group to its "list of Foreign Terrorist Organizations" and ordered a freeze on any assets that the group might have in the United States.
+On December 17, 2004, the U.S. State Department added al-Zarqawi and JTJ to its list of Foreign Terrorist Organizations, and ordered a freeze on any assets that the group might have in the U.S.

-By May 2005, Zarqawi was the most wanted man in Jordan and Iraq, had claimed scores of attacks in Iraq against Iraqis and foreigners, and was blamed for perhaps even more.
+By May 2005, al-Zarqawi was the most wanted man in Jordan and Iraq, had claimed scores of attacks in Iraq against Iraqis and foreigners, and was blamed for perhaps even more.
 The U.S. government then offered a $25m reward for information leading to his capture, the same amount offered for the capture of bin Laden before March 2004.

-On February 24, 2006, the U.S. Department of Justice's FBI also added al-Zarqawi to the "Seeking Information – War on Terrorism" list, the first time that he had ever been added to any of the FBI's three major "wanted" lists.
+On February 24, 2006, the FBI also added al-Zarqawi to the "Seeking Information – War on Terrorism" list, the first time that he had ever been added to any of the FBI's three major "wanted" lists.

-For the U.S. eventually killing Zarqawi in 2006, see the section Death.

 Attacks

 Attacks outside Iraq

-In 1999, Zarqawi, according to Jordanian officials, became involved in a plot to blow up the Radisson SAS Hotel in Amman, where many Israeli and American tourists lodged, before New Year's Day 2000.
-He failed in this attempt and fled to Afghanistan and then entered Iraq via Iran after the overthrow of the Taliban in late 2001.
+According to Jordanian officials, in 1999, al-Zarqawi became involved in a plot to blow up the Amman Radisson hotel, where many Israeli and American tourists lodged, before New Year's Day 2000.
+He failed in this attempt, and fled to Afghanistan, then entered Iraq via Iran after the overthrow of the Taliban in late 2001.

 From Iraq, he started his terrorist campaign by hiring men to kill Laurence Foley who was a senior U.S. diplomat working for the U.S. Agency for International Development in Jordan.
 On October 28, 2002, Foley was assassinated outside his home in Amman.
-Under interrogation by Jordanian authorities, two suspects confessed that they had been armed and paid by Zarqawi to perform the assassination.
+Under interrogation by Jordanian authorities, two suspects confessed that they had been armed and paid by al-Zarqawi to perform the assassination.
 U.S. officials believe that the planning and execution of the Foley assassination was led by members of Afghan Jihad, the International Mujaheddin Movement, and al-Qaeda.
 One of the leaders, Salim Sa'd Salim Bin-Suwayd, was paid over $50,000 for his work in planning assassinations in Jordan against U.S., Israeli, and Jordanian government officials.
 Suwayd was arrested in Jordan for the murder of Foley.
-Zarqawi was again sentenced in absentia in Jordan; this time, as before, his sentence was death.
+Al-Zarqawi was again sentenced in absentia in Jordan; this time, as before, his sentence was death.